stevekinney/enterprise-ui-federation/README.md

 },
 ```

 This declares which modules the remote makes available to consumers.

-> [!NOTE]
-> `exposes` is the remote's public API surface — think of it as the remote application's `index.ts`.
-Only paths listed here are importable by consumers; everything else in the remote's source tree is private.
-The key on the left (`"./analytics-dashboard"`) becomes the import path consumers use (e.g., `import("remoteAnalytics/analytics-dashboard")`), and the value on the right is the actual source file that implements it.
+Think of `exposes` as the remote's public API surface — only paths listed here are importable by consumers.
+The key on the left (`"./analytics-dashboard"`) becomes the import path consumers use (e.g., `import("remoteAnalytics/analytics-dashboard")`), and the value on the right is the actual source file.

 3. Open `host/src/app.tsx` to see the dynamic import: